secureCodeBox/secureCodeBox/scanners/git-repo-scanner/README.md

 ## What is Git-Repo-Scanner?

-Git-Repo-Scanner is a small Python script which discovers repositories on GitHub or GitLab.
+Git-Repo-Scanner is a small Go project which discovers repositories on GitHub or GitLab.
 The main purpose of this scanner is to provide a cascading input for the [gitleaks](https://www.securecodebox.io/docs/scanners/gitleaks) and [semgrep](https://www.securecodebox.io/docs/scanners/semgrep) scanners.

 ## Deployment